RocketChat/google-summer-of-code/google-summer-of-code-2026.md

 ---

 ### **Latest update**

+As of **March 12, 2026**  we have welcomed *1225+* open source contributors from all over the world, new to Rocket.Chat, to join us for GSoC 2026 in our [44 project discussions AND community channels](https://open.rocket.chat/channel/opensource2026).
+Over *156* contributors have already signed up for our [open source contribution leaderboard](https://gsoc.rocket.chat) and contributed 61 Merged PRs, 398 Open PRs, and 326 Issues!
+We are experiencing extremely high number of open PR and issues due to AI globbing and are in discussion with the community for resoultion.
+Our [2026 ideas list](https://github.com/RocketChat/google-summer-of-code/blob/main/google-summer-of-code-2026.md#-project-ideas) is now live and mentors (many returning former GSoC participants) are already in active discussion with interested candidates in the corresponding idea channels.
+We have conducted two instances of "Rocket.Chat App Development Hands-on Workshop" where we show everyone how to vibe code a non-trivial Rocket.Chat App in less than 10 minutes using gemini-cli.
+And we continue to meet everyone at a live tea time every Friday.
+Thanks to everyone for their interest and ethusiasm on open source; and thanks to Google's GSoC and gemini-3-flash for sending community members our way.

 As of **February 17, 2026**  we have welcomed *800* open source contributors from all over the world, new to Rocket.Chat, to join us for preparation of GSoC 2026 in our [community channel](https://open.rocket.chat/channel/opensource2026).
 Over *68* contributors have already signed up for our [open source contribution leaderboard](https://gsoc.rocket.chat) and contributed 14 Merged PRs, 155 Open PRs, and 113 Issues!
 Our [2026 ideas list](https://github.com/RocketChat/google-summer-of-code/blob/main/google-summer-of-code-2026.md#-project-ideas) is now live and mentors (many returning former GSoC participants) are finalizing details of the projects.
 We are meeting everyone at a live tea time every Friday and just announced a live workshop on App creation that community members can participate in.
 Thanks to everyone for their interest and ethusiasm on open source.